Loss of Emotional Safety in Relationships: When Love Is Still There, But “Safe” Stops Being the Default

 - something needs softness

-- something needs time that’s actually protected
+- something needs protected time

 Private, appointment-only